beamer-bridge/run-your-own-agent/README.md

     - `[chains.goerli.rpc-url]` - the RPC endpoint to use for filling requests on Goerli Ethereum
     - `[chains.arbitrum.rpc-url]` - the RPC endpoint to use for Goerli Arbitrum
     - `[chains.optimism.rpc-url]` - the RPC endpoint to use for Goerli Optimism
+    - `[chains.polygon-zkevm.rpc-url]` - the RPC endpoint to use for Goerli Polygon zkEVM

    Other configuration settings are alredy prepared for testnet usage, including the test token configuration.